Ravi Shankar: Collaboration with George Harrison

 The Beatles' guitarist George Harrison, who was first introduced to Shankar's music by the American singers Roger McGuinn and David Crosby, themselves big fans of Shankar, became influenced by Shankar's music.
 Harrison went on to help popularize Shankar and the use of Indian instruments in pop music throughout the 1960s.
 Olivia Harrison explains:

 When George heard Indian music, that really was the trigger, it was like a bell that went off in his head.
 It not only awakened a desire to hear more music, but also to understand what was going on in Indian philosophy.
 It was a unique diversion.

 Harrison became interested in Indian classical music, bought a sitar and used it to record the song "Norwegian Wood (This Bird Has Flown)".
 In 1968, he went to India to take lessons from Shankar, some of which were captured on film.
-This led to Indian music being used by other musicians and popularised the raga rock trend.
+This led to the use of Indian music by other musicians and popularised the raga rock trend.
 As the sitar and Indian music grew in popularity, groups such as the Rolling Stones, the Animals and the Byrds began using it in some of their songs.
 The influence even extended to blues musicians such as Michael Bloomfield, who created a raga-influenced improvisation number, "East-West" (Bloomfield scholars have cited its working title as "The Raga" when Bloomfield and his collaborator Nick Gravenites began to develop the idea) for the Butterfield Blues Band in 1966.

 I think Ravi was rather taken aback, because he was a classical musician, and rock and roll was really out of his sphere.
 He thought it rather amusing that George took to him so much, but he and George really bonded.
 Ravi realised that it wasn't just a fashion for George, that he had dedication.
 Ravi had such integrity, and was someone to be respected, and at the same time huge fun.
 George hadn't really met anyone like that, and he really encouraged his interest.